hoffmanick/fairos/outreach.md

     <div>
      <h2>Overview</h2>
     <div id="main-text">
-      <p>We will provide resources to scholars at a variety of career-levels in order to help them navigate an increasingly complex data ecosystem and to practice ethical science in their work.</p>
+      <p>We will provide resources to scholars at a variety of career levels in order to help them navigate an increasingly complex data ecosystem and to practice ethical science in their work.</p>
       <h2>Activities</h2>
       <div style="display:grid;grid-template-columns:1fr 2fr;height:fit-content;">
         <div id="buttons">